-Examples: grocery stores, restaurants, coffee shops.
+Examples: grocery stores, restaurants, and coffee shops.

 The polar opposite of the brick-and-mortar model is the e-commerce business model.
-It is opted by companies that sell their products or services on the internet via e-stores.
+It is opted for by companies that sell their products or services on the internet via e-stores.

 Since these businesses operate virtually, they don’t need a physical outlet.
 Over the years, e-commerce has transformed how people shop, making it convenient, easy, and seamless for consumers.